 Unlike most trails at Hoyt Arboretum, which are organized by taxonomy (plant family), the trees on this trail are arranged by geographic origins.
 Collections include Chile and South America, China, Japan, Korea, Europe, and the Pacific Northwest, among others.

 Along the path on the right is the Stone Circle, a great place to stop and take in the forest surrounding you.
-This location is also available to be reserved for weddings and events, so be prepared to encounter groups of people there, depending on the time of year.
+This location is also available to be reserved for weddings and events.
 Wayfinding signs are at each trail intersection to help you navigate.

 From the viewpoint, continue traveling along the path to get to the accessible picnic area, which is surrounded by ginkgo trees.
 While the Bristlecone Pine trail continues past the picnic benches, it becomes a gravel path with tree roots obstructing parts of the path.
 To stay on the pavement, travel back the way you came and check out the small loop that intersects with the White Pine Trail.
 Here, there are more benches and three non-accessible picnic tables.